Machu Picchu: Geography

-Machu Picchu lies in the southern hemisphere, 13.111 degrees south of the equator.
+Machu Picchu lies in the Southern Hemisphere, 13.111 degrees south of the equator.
 It is 80 km northwest of Cusco, on the crest of the mountain Machu Picchu, located about 2430 m above mean sea level, over 1000 m lower than Cusco, which has an elevation of 3400 m.
 As such, it had a milder climate than the Inca capital.
 It is one of the most important archaeological sites in South America, one of the most visited tourist attractions in Latin America and the most visited in Peru.

-Machu Picchu features wet humid summers and dry frosty winters, with the majority of the annual rain falling from March through to October.

 Machu Picchu is situated above a bow of the Urubamba River, which surrounds the site on three sides, where cliffs drop vertically for 450 m to the river at their base.
 The area is subject to morning mists rising from the river.
-The location of the city was a military secret, and its deep precipices and steep mountains provided natural defenses.
+When inhabited by the Incas, the location of the city was a military secret, and its deep precipices and steep mountains provided natural defenses.
 The Inca Bridge, an Inca grass rope bridge, across the Urubamba River in the Pongo de Mainique, provided a secret entrance for the Inca army.
 Another Inca bridge was built to the west of Machu Picchu, the tree-trunk bridge, at a location where a gap occurs in the cliff that measures 6 m.

-The city sits in a saddle between the two mountains Machu Picchu and Huayna Picchu, with a commanding view down two valleys and a nearly impassable mountain at its back.
-It has a water supply from springs that cannot be blocked easily.
-The hillsides leading to it were terraced, to provide more farmland to grow crops and to steepen the slopes that invaders would have to ascend.
-The terraces reduced soil erosion and protected against landslides.
+The city sits in a saddle between the two mountains Machu Picchu and Huayna Picchu, with a view down two valleys and a nearly impassable mountain at its back.
+The bedrock is dominantly granite with smaller occurrences of granodiorite plus local dikes of peridotite and serpentine.
+The agricultural terraces, covering about 4.9 ha, complemented the site's architecture and protected against runoff and erosion.
+Constructed with stone retaining walls and well-drained topsoil, the terraces were built using deeper strata and stone chips to enhance drainage and ensure stability.
 Two high-altitude routes from Machu Picchu cross the mountains back to Cusco, one through the Sun Gate, and the other across the Inca bridge.
-Both could be blocked easily, should invaders approach along them.
+Both could have been blocked easily, should invaders have approached along them.

 Machu Picchu and other sites in the area are built over earthquake faults.
-This may not be a coincidence, according to 2019 research: "One simple answer, researchers now suggest, is that that’s where building materials for the site—large amounts of already fractured rock—were readily available."
+According to research conducted in 2019, this may not be a coincidence: "[o]ne simple answer, researchers now suggest, is that that's [earthquake faults] where building materials for the site—large amounts of already fractured rock—were readily available."

+Climate

+Between the valley floor and the altitudinal zone of the Inca citadel, ranging from 2200 m to 2500 m meters above sea level, Machu Picchu features a subtropical highland climate, with an average annual precipitation of 2010 mm and an annual mean temperature of approximately 18 C. The site is characterized by steep slopes, dense vegetation, and significant rainfall, contributing to high humidity levels of 80–90%.
+The area is also frequently enveloped in cloud cover, typical of a cloud forest environment.